 The duo apparently furnished the place with hand-me-down furniture and miscellaneous repurposed items they were given by teammates, including a bunch of fake trees.

-For years Quin still drove the same Yukon Denali he owned when he was drafted in 2009.
+For years, Quin still drove the same Yukon Denali he owned when he was drafted in 2009.
 It’s all part of his 30/70 plan.
-Quin and his family live off just 30 percent of his salary.
+In his playing years, Quin and his family lived off just 30 percent of his salary.
 For his first three years in the league, that was $6,000 a month.
-The rest he invests in stable, publicly traded blue chip stocks.
-Quin told ESPN that after five years of this strategy, he has saved as much as his combined eight years of NFL pay.
+The rest he invested in stable, publicly-traded blue-chip stocks.

 The trick is discipline and refusal to deviate.

 “I like to call it tunnel vision,” Quin told ESPN.
 “It’s not good to have tunnel vision on the field, because you need to know what’s going on around you, but when you’re in life, especially in this field, you need to have tunnel vision, because you see so many guys around you buying cars, buying jewelry, doing this, spending money, talking about the money that they spend.”

 Like Glover Quin, former Green Bay Packers wide receiver Jordy Nelson left the game in 2019.
 Also like Quin, Nelson’s legendary thriftiness still lives on.

 While calling into the Dan Le Batard radio show, Nelson recounted his childhood growing up on a farm in Kansas.
 Raised to perform difficult and tedious agricultural labor for his family, Nelson credited his upbringing for his NFL work ethic.
 He also admitted to a history of frugality.

 “I am extremely cheap,” he told the hosts when they asked about his reputation as a penny pincher.

 Nelson told the hosts about a habit he had of staying in his hotel room and eating NFL-provided snacks, so he could keep the per diem money he and his teammates receive to dine on the road.